 For you and your family's safety, it is advisable to fit a carbon monoxide alarm in each room in your home that has a gas appliance or solid fuel heating.

-Below we answer some frequently asked questions about carbon monoxide (CO), carbon monoxide alarms and what to do if you suspect carbon monoxide poisoning.
+Below we answer some frequently asked questions about carbon monoxide (CO), carbon monoxide alarms (co alarms) and what to do if you suspect carbon monoxide poisoning.

 Carbon monoxide is a highly poisonous gas produced by the incomplete burning of natural gas, liquid petroleum gas (LPG), oil, wood, coal or petrol.
 It can occur when appliances have been incorrectly fitted, poorly maintained, badly repaired or when vents, chimneys and flues are blocked.